Engineercc/movie-db-app-with-omdbi-api/README.md

 3. useGlobalContext()
 4. FetchAPI
 5. useFetch()
-6. Local Storage with Dark Theme ( checkbox checked property and theme-color saved local storage )
+6. Local Storage with Dark Theme ( checkbox checked property used with useState and theme-color saved local storage )

 Usage:
 1. First you should take api key on omdb movie API